 Large blue-chip organisations regularly run events for their own clients and look externally for speakers.
 Your PR agency should also approach these.
 Speaker bureaus are another a good avenue, but you must already have a strong public profile to be considered by them.

 Do you seek payment?

-When an opportunity without payment arises, the event organiser will usually allow you to market yourself more obviously at the event in return for donating your time – in the form of flyers placed on seats, book sales, logo placement and even a couple of promotional lines in your presentation.
+When an opportunity without payment arises, the event organiser will usually allow you to market yourself more openly at the event in return for donating your time – in the form of flyers placed on seats, book sales, logo placement and even a couple of promotional lines in your presentation.
 Often this kind of PR can be more beneficial for a business than payment.

 How you can get started